MPenaR/FresnelDatabaseLoaders/README.md

 ## Python

-The python loader returns two 'numpy.NDarray'  objects containing the incident field and the scattered field per each batch of experiments.
+The python loader returns two `numpy.NDarray`  objects containing the incident field and the scattered field per each batch of experiments.